apratheek/schemamagic/README.md

 # schemamagic
 Go library that automatically updates PostgreSQL schema without touching existing data.
+Find the documentation on [godoc](https://godoc.org/github.com/apratheek/schemamagic).

 # Motivation
 This library aims to update SQL (PostgreSQL) schema changes painlessly, bridging the gap between SQL and NoSQL.
 I've been using this in production in a personal project of mine, and it has made my life a million times easier.
 No more messy table updates or setting defaults.